 Your body is already doing the work, even when it feels broken or tired or fed up.
 Let go of the perfect birth plan, the pressure to tick every box, and the idea that you need to feel a certain way.
 You don't.

-Baby will come when they’re ready—and until then, it’s okay to block the cave entrance, cuddle your pillow fort, and just be.
+The last weeks of pregnancy are hard.
+There's no way around that.
+But they're also temporary.
+Baby will come when they're ready, and until then, it's okay to block the cave entrance, cuddle your pillow fort, and just be.

 You're almost there, mama.
 Breathe.
 Rest.
 Nest gently.
 You've got this. 🐻💛